The Day the Earth Stood Cool

 "The Day the Earth Stood Cool" is the seventh episode of the twenty-fourth season of the American animated television series The Simpsons.
+The episode was directed by Matthew Faughnan and written by Matt Selman.
 It originally aired on the Fox network in the United States on December 9, 2012.

+In this episode, a family from Portland moves to Springfield and clashes with the Simpson family.
+Fred Armisen, Carrie Brownstein, and Patton Oswalt guest star as the new family.
+The episode received positive reviews.